Get free shipping on all orders - Ends Sunday!

 • Changes in Appetite: Reduced interest in food or eating less than usual.

-Is testicular cancer in dogs painful?
+Is testicular cancer in dogs uncomfortable?

 “The management of chronic testicular pain includes a careful assessment of testicular and extratesticular causes, non-surgical management, and, in some cases, orchiectomy,” according to the study by Kumar, P., Mehta, V., & Nargund, V. titled “Clinical Management of Chronic Testicular Pain,” 2010.